 This chapter covers all aspects of Blue Ocean’s functionality, including how to:

-get started with Blue Ocean - covers how to set up Blue Ocean in Jenkins and access the Blue Ocean interface,
+get started with Blue Ocean, which covers how to set up Blue Ocean in Jenkins and access the Blue Ocean interface.

-use the Activity view - where you can access lists of your current and previously completed Pipeline/item runs, as well as your Pipeline project’s branches and any opened Pull Requests,
+use the Activity view, where you can access your current and historic run data, your Pipeline’s branches, and any open pull requests.

-use the Pipeline run details view - where you can access details (i.e. the console output) for a particular Pipeline/item run, and
+use the Pipeline run details view to access details such as console output, for a particular Pipeline or item run.

-use the Pipeline Editor to modify Pipelines as code, which are committed to source control.
+use the Pipeline editor to modify Pipelines as code, which you can then commit to source control.

-This chapter is intended for Jenkins users of all skill levels, but beginners may need to refer to some sections of the Pipeline chapter to understand some topics covered in this Blue Ocean chapter.
+This chapter is intended for Jenkins users of all skill levels, but beginners may need to refer to the Pipeline chapter to understand some topics covered here.

-For an overview of content in the Jenkins User Handbook, see User Handbook overview.
+For an overview of content in the Jenkins User Handbook, refer to user handbook overview.

-Sophisticated visualizations of continuous delivery (CD) Pipelines, allowing for fast and intuitive comprehension of your Pipeline’s status.
+Sophisticated visualization of continuous delivery (CD) Pipelines, allowing for fast and intuitive comprehension of your Pipeline’s status.

-Pipeline editor - makes creation of Pipelines approachable by guiding the user through an intuitive and visual process to create a Pipeline.
+Pipeline editor makes the creation of Pipelines more approachable, by guiding the user through a visual process to create a Pipeline.